 As a recitalist Ben has an extensive repertoire of Lieder, French song and English song.
 His performances include: Britten Winter Words in the Sheremetev Palace, St Petersburg, Ireland The Land of Lost Content, Vaughan Williams On Wenlock Edge and Four Hymns.
 Ben's most recent recital engagement was at The Penkhull Festival, Staffordshire last summer.

-An accomplished ensemble singer, Ben tours and records with many of Britain's leading vocal groups, including the Monteverdi Choir, Tenebrae, The Sixteen, The Tallis Scholars, Exaudi, The Cardinall's Musick and Synergy Vocals, and has appeared on stage in the Salle Pleyel, Paris and The Royal Opera House, Covent Garden.
+An accomplished ensemble singer, Ben tours and records regularly with many of Britain's leading vocal groups, including the Monteverdi Choir, Tenebrae, The Tallis Scholars, Exaudi, The Cardinall's Musick, London Voices and Synergy Vocals, and has appeared on stage in the Salle Pleyel, Paris and The Royal Opera House, Covent Garden.

 Ben currently combines a freelance singing career with a Lay Clerkship at St George’s Chapel, Windsor Castle and peripatetic music teaching.
 He studies singing with Ryland Davies and Gary Coward.
 In his spare time, Ben enjoys a busy family life, good food, the great outdoors, walking, cycling and photography.